radiasoft/rsopt/docs/options.rst

 .. _options_ref:

 Global Options
 ==============

 - `software` [str]:
     Specify what software package to use when rsopt runs.
-See :ref:`Software</opt_software>` for a list of supported software.
+See :ref:`Software<opt_software>` for a list of supported software.
 - `method` [str]:
     When `software` package chosen contains multiple algorithms the choice is specified by `method`.
-    See :ref:`Software</opt_software>` for particulars on methods supported by the chosen `software`.
+    See :ref:`Software<opt_software>` for particulars on methods supported by the chosen `software`.
 - `software_options` [dict]:
     Can be used to pass configuration options directly to the chosen `software`.
-    See :ref:`Software</opt_software>` for available options that can be set depending on chosen `software`.
+    See :ref:`Software<opt_software>` for available options that can be set depending on chosen `software`.
 - `nworkers` [int] (default: 2):
     Number of workers used for running simulations, and in some cases a worker may be used run the governing `software`.
     In cases where the `software` option supports parallel evaluations then workers will each, independently run through a Job chain.
 For some software options the supported number of worker is fixed (e.g. local optimizers can only use two workers.
 One to manage the optimizer and one to manage simulation execution.)
-    See :ref:`Software</opt_software>` for information on support for parallel evaluation in a particular `software` option.
+    See :ref:`Software<opt_software>` for information on support for parallel evaluation in a particular `software` option.
 - `exit_criteria` [dict]:
   Required when there is not a deterministic stopping point (sampler software).
 For all optimizers this must be set